This page represents an overview of electric vehicles at 2023 based upon personal research, no representation of accuracy of information is made.

 Development of autonomous (self driving) vehicles : see Google Waymo : Self driving car is a progressing technology.
 Image sensing, global positioning and robotics can be integrated with electric vehicles for both transport, constructon and security applications.

-Engineers are actively working to reduce the problems assosciated with electric vehicles :
+Engineers are actively working to reduce the problems associated with electric vehicles :

-Constant demand for electrical power; demand and loads may be controlled by computer software using the vehicle communications networks.
+Electrical demand loads may be controlled by computer software using the vehicle communications networks.

 Limited availability of high current 3-phase charging points across the UK - more become available as network develops.